Item - 2025.IE26.6

 Tracking Status

-- This item will be considered by Infrastructure and Environment Committee on December 4, 2025.
-It will be considered by City Council on December 16, 17 and 18, 2025, subject to the actions of the Infrastructure and Environment Committee.
+- This item was considered by Infrastructure and Environment Committee on December 4, 2025.
+It is being forwarded to City Council without recommendations.
+It will be considered by City Council on December 16 and 17, 2025.

 IE26.6 - Cycling Network Plan - 2025 Cycling Infrastructure Fourth Quarter Update